How To Plan For Great Light On Your Wedding Day

 Natural light isn’t just useful for your photography, it’s good news for your hair and makeup prep too.
 So if you can, try and select the largest room available that lets in the most light.
 If you’re visiting a possible space, take note of the shape and size of the room, including where the windows are.
 Big light walls can also help to illuminate the space and give your photographer more to work with.

-If you think your hotel, venue or home won’t make the best location for bridal preparations – and you really want your getting ready shots to be amazing – then you might want to consider renting out an Airbnb that does have the light and space you want.
+If you think your hotel, venue or home won’t make the best location for bridal preparations – and you really want your getting ready shots to be amazing – then perhaps see if you cold get ready at a friends house or find a property online for hire that could be the perfect setting for your morning of bridal preparations.
 That relatively small additional cost could make all the difference to those first few pages of your wedding album.

 Sometimes natural light just isn’t an option.
 If that’s the case, remember that the next best thing is just one kind of light.
 Candle light, tungsten light and fluorescent light can all create great shots on their own, but if you have them all in the same room together it can result in odd skin colours in the photographs.